From candy, to marzipan (my all-time favorite), to the boom in almond “milk” interest, people are absolutely nutty about almonds, and rightly so.

 A hardy root stock (often of peach or the more resilient bitter almond variety) is used to give the tree resistance to soil-borne diseases, and then the fruit-bearing branch is grafted onto the root stock.

-Using grafts makes the trees much more resilient, and they often grow much faster and more effectively.
+Using grafted almonds makes the trees much more resilient, and they often grow much faster than from seed.
 This is particularly the case for those that have a peach root stock, which generally tends to be more productive than those grafted with almond root stock.

 A further complication with almond trees is that you have to have at least two different, but compatible, varieties so that they can cross pollinate, usually via bees.